Step back in time with the History department! Please explore our History pages, to find out more about what we offer as a department.

 We offer dedicated, well equipped and comfortable classrooms, equipped with interactive facilities or a projector and a wide range of quality resources, ranging from excellent detailed textbooks and artefacts to subject specific software.

 Students follow a carefully structured Key Stage 3 programme in years 7 and 8, with the option of taking History GCSE in year 9.
 Greater numbers of students are choosing History as an option, we expect this to further increase as History is now part of the core of subjects required to achieve the English Baccalaureate qualification.

 Key Stage 3: Students study History from the Romans through to the 20th Century.
 Areas covered include Medieval realms, Tudors and Stuarts, World War One and World War Two.
-In year 7 and 8, all students have two lessons a week of History.
+In year 7, all students have two lessons a week of History.
+In year 8, all students have three lessons a week of History.